Field of Prey is the 24th installment in the crime suspense novels list, the Prey series written by bestselling author, John Sandford.

 Field of Prey opens to a nasty cistern, full of skulls discovered by random teenagers having fun in a open field.
-Because of the sheer number of the dead people, the Governor gets the best of the detectives on the job, that is Lucas Davenport is asked to quickly solve the case.
+Because of the sheer number of the dead people, the Governor gets the best of the detectives on the job.
+That means our hero, Lucas Davenport is asked to quickly solve the case.

 Early in the case itself, Shaffer solves the case, but doubts if his lead pans out to anything and makes the fatal mistake of going without backup.
-Bob Shaffer gets killed and Lucas becomes obsessed with solving the case immediately.
+Unfortunately, Bob Shaffer gets killed and Lucas becomes obsessed with solving the case immediately.

-Letty, Lucas’s daughter, is getting ready for college and this prospect keeps tearing up Sam every night.
+Letty, Lucas’s daughter, is getting ready for college and this prospect keeps tearing up her brother, Sam every night.
 Elle Kruger, Lucas’s childhood friend and a leading psychiatrist, is pulled into this case by Lucas for advice.

-The fact that these silly things can also happen without regard to murder or the danger they might be in is clearly pictured by the author in this book.
+The fact that these things can also happen without regard to murder or the danger they might be in is clearly pictured by the author in this book.
 The way of the world is silly sometimes.

 The killer meanwhile is hard to get at, making this book interesting.
 Except for the high amount of violence suffered by the victims, I was totally absorbed by the plot and quite enjoyed Lucas Davenport chasing the killer.

 The author shows the dangerous and selfless lives led by the police to help protect ordinary citizens from crime.
 The way their family gets affected is also shown squeezing us with emotion.

-If only Bob did not worry about getting teased if his thin lead did not pan out, Shaffer would have made it alive from the case.
+If only Bob did not worry about getting teased if his thin lead did not pan out, Shaffer would have made it out alive from the case.
 Shows how good investigators also can get killed because of their sense of self-preservation.

-Also, the killer gets away with so many murders for years together, this makes the villain even more dangerous and so the plot is that much more interesting.
+Also, the killer gets away with so many murders for years together.
+This makes the villain even more dangerous and so the plot is that much more interesting.